About the Author

 - Understand how debilitating this anxiety can be.
 For parents or partners who don’t experience this, and even for the individual themselves, the extent and impact of this anxiety must be understood.
 This isn’t simply a case of “nerves” that can be easily shrugged off.
 This level of anxiety can create an extreme amount of physical and emotional distress.

 - Sometimes it’s hard to identify this anxiety, as it may trigger behaviors that do not seem related.
 Sometimes the person with the anxiety may not be consciously aware of it, may not outwardly show it, or be able to articulate it as anxiety.
-For parents or teachers, it may look like stubbornness, pure inflexibility, or could result in what appears to be an unrelated meltdown.
-For adults, this unconscious anxiety may cause a change in routines, increased or decreased agitation, speech or movement, more executive function issues, decrease in work performance, and less energy for relationships.
+For parents or teachers, it may look like stubbornness, pure inflexibility, or could result in what appears to be unrelated dysregulation.
+For adults, this unconscious anxiety may cause a change in routines, increased or decreased agitation, changes in speech or movement, more executive function issues, decrease in work performance, and less energy for relationships.
 It is crucial to see and address the anxiety that lies beneath the behavior.

 - Anxiety can start way, way before the experience.
 Sometimes this anxiety can begin so far in advance that it may be hard to tie the response to the upcoming event.
-And, during these uncertain times when we are unsure of the impact of the pandemic from week to week, an issue such as not knowing if school will be in person or online might already be causing significant anxiety.

 - Anxiety can cause physical symptoms.
 Physiological effects can include stomach issues, headaches, loss of appetite, restlessness, irritability, and other symptoms.